Is a minute a long time?

 Variations to try:

---Try finding some "minute to win it" games and play those while setting the timer for each round.
+--Try finding some "minute to win it" games and play those while setting the timer for each round.--Try making a DIY hourglass

 --See if you can find some of these "liquid timers" or similar products for something a little different.